yaml/yaml-spec/spec/spec.md

 This chapter describes the information structures a YAML processor must provide to or obtain from the application.

-YAML information is used in two ways: for machine processing, and for human consumption.
+YAML information is used in two ways: for machine processing and for human consumption.
-The challenge of reconciling these two perspectives is best done in three distinct translation stages: [representation], [serialization], and [presentation].
+The challenge of reconciling these two perspectives is best done in three distinct translation stages: [representation], [serialization] and [presentation].
 [Representation] addresses how YAML views [native data structures] to achieve portability between programming environments.